nikitavoloboev/data/docs/hardware/hardware.md

 [teenage engineering](https://teenage.engineering/) & [Apple](https://www.apple.com/) make gorgeous and functional devices.

+[Chisel](https://www.chisel-lang.org/) seems like an amazing framework for hardware designs.

 ## Notes

 - [The next 20 years in semiconductors will be dominated by insanely large SIMD processors with massive stacked memory and network bandwidth.](https://twitter.com/aeyakovenko/status/1497462132400553989)